alfredwesterveld/node-url-to-exec/README.md

 # url to exec

 do NOT use this module in PRODUCTION.
+It should NOT be accessible over internet(insecure)!

 # Requirements